 20 Year ROI: $552,000

-Scoring the number ten spot in our review of the best online colleges of 2019 is Johns Hopkins University.
+Scoring the number ten spot in our review of the cheapest accredited online colleges list for 2020 is Johns Hopkins University.
 This school offers online courses, in-person courses and a hybrid of both, allowing you to choose which format best fits your life and schedule.
 This educational institution offers over 260 different programs including nursing, art, engineering, science, healthcare and more.
 You can choose to earn a certificate on up to a Doctoral degree, and you have the opportunity to attend classes either part or full time.
 Johns Hopkins also offers several types of financial aid, and you will not be denied admittance or admitted based on your ability to pay for classes.
-This school is also highly accreditated.
+This school is also highly accredited.

 9. Norwich University

 Average Net Price: $23,801